Arrival and Kapalua

 Moderate

-This itinerary covers both of Maui's golf corridors across five nights, beginning in Kapalua on the island's northwest coast and moving to Wailea in the south.
-The two-base approach adds a hotel change mid-trip but eliminates the long commutes that a single-base strategy would require.
-Kapalua to Wailea is roughly 50 minutes by car, a drive that is scenic enough on the first pass and tedious on the fourth.
+This itinerary covers both of Maui's golf corridors across five nights, starting in Kapalua on the island's northwest coast and moving to Wailea in the south.
+The two-base setup adds a hotel change mid-trip but eliminates the long commutes that a single base would force.
+Kapalua to Wailea is roughly 50 minutes by car, a drive that is scenic on the first pass and tedious by the fourth.

 Fly into Kahului Airport and drive northwest to Kapalua, a 50- to 60-minute transfer through the sugarcane fields and along the coast.
-Check into the Ritz-Carlton Kapalua or the Napili Kai Beach Resort, depending on the budget tier.
+Check into The Ritz-Carlton Maui, Kapalua, depending on budget tier.

-Morning tee time on the Plantation Course, the centerpiece of the trip.
-The Coore and Crenshaw design plays 7,596 yards across volcanic ridgelines with elevation changes that exceed 300 feet across the round.
+Morning tee time on Kapalua Plantation Course, the centrepiece of the trip.
+The Coore and Crenshaw design plays 7,596 yards across volcanic ridgelines with elevation changes exceeding 300 feet across the round.

-Morning round on the Bay Course, Arnold Palmer's 1975 design that plays along the coastline rather than above it.
-The par-3 17th, with its tee shot directly over the ocean, is the single most dramatic hole on either Kapalua course, and the winter whale-watching opportunities from the fairways add a dimension that the Plantation Course does not share.
+Morning round on Kapalua Bay Course, Arnold Palmer's 1975 design that plays along the coastline rather than above it.
+The par-3 17th, with its tee shot directly over the ocean, is the single most dramatic hole on either Kapalua course, and the winter whale-watching opportunities from the fairways add a dimension the Plantation Course doesn't share.

 No golf.
-The morning is allocated to a snorkelling trip to Molokini Crater, departing from Ma'alaea Harbor in South Maui.
+The morning is allocated to Snorkelling at Molokini Crater, departing from Ma'alaea Harbor in South Maui.

-Morning tee time on the Wailea Gold Course, Robert Trent Jones Jr.'s more challenging Wailea layout.
+Morning tee time on Wailea Gold Course, Robert Trent Jones Jr.'s more challenging Wailea layout.

 Check out and drive to Kahului Airport, a 25- to 35-minute transfer from Wailea.
-Flights from OGG connect to the mainland throughout the day.
+Flights from Kahului connect to the mainland throughout the day.

 The two-base approach is the recommended strategy despite the mid-trip hotel change.
-A single base in Kapalua requires a 50-minute drive each way to the Wailea course.
-A single base in Wailea requires the same commute to the Kapalua courses.
+A single base in Kapalua means a 50-minute drive each way to the Wailea course.
+A single base in Wailea means the same commute to the Kapalua courses.
 Neither option is terrible, but both add 100 minutes of driving on two of the five days.
-The two-base approach eliminates that driving and allows each portion of the trip to feel rooted in its location rather than anchored to a car.
+Two bases eliminates that driving and lets each portion of the trip feel rooted in its location rather than tied to the car.

-The three rounds across five nights provide an unhurried pace that leaves room for the non-golf experiences.
-Hawaii is one of the few golf destinations where adding a fourth round at the expense of a snorkelling trip or a whale watching excursion would be a net negative for the overall trip quality.
-The island has more to offer than the courses alone, and this itinerary is designed to capture that balance.
+Three rounds across five nights provides an unhurried pace that leaves room for the non-golf experiences.
+Hawaii is one of the few golf destinations where adding a fourth round at the expense of a snorkelling trip or a whale watching excursion would be a net negative for the overall trip.
+The island has more to offer than the courses alone, and this trip is built to capture that balance.